ywaf/tidal2spotify/README.md

 3. Get spotify oauth creds, [Here](https://developer.spotify.com/) - clientID and clientSecret
 4. Put these in the code
 5. Comment / Uncomment lines based on what you would like the script to do
+6. Create a file ```error.txt``` in the same folder as the script - songs failed to be matched by Spotify API will be written here
-6. Run the script
+7. Run the script
-7. Check the desired output on Spotify
+8. Check the desired output on Spotify
-8. Profit?
+9. Profit?

 # Libs used
 https://github.com/tamland/python-tidal